 How do mental health apps track emotional wellbeing?

-What features are commonly included in mental health apps?
+What features are commonly included?

 Are mental health apps safe to use?